opendistro/for-elasticsearch-docs/docs/elasticsearch/logs.md

 # Logs

-The Elasticsearch logs include valuable information for monitoring cluster operations and troubleshooting.
+The Elasticsearch logs include valuable information for monitoring cluster operations and troubleshooting issues.
 The location of the logs differs based on install type:

 - On Docker, Elasticsearch writes most logs to the console and stores the remainder in `elasticsearch/logs/`.
 The tarball install also uses `elasticsearch/logs/`.
 - On the RPM and Debian installs, Elasticsearch writes logs to `/var/log/elasticsearch/`.